Breaking your mortgage contract

 Early renewal option: Blend-and-extend

-Your lender must tell you how it calculates your interest rate.
+Your lender must tell you how it calculates your new interest rate.
 To find the renewal option that best suits your needs, consider all the costs involved.
-This includes any prepayment penalty and other fees that may apply.

 How to calculate the blended interest rate